rolypolytoy/schiff-base/mbihc/README.md

 Used [ORCA](https://orcaforum.kofo.mpg.de/app.php/dlext/) to optimize the geometry with DFT.
 It's free and better than Gaussian.
 Energy's -1312.89 Hartree and dipole moment's 1.44 Debye.
 Orca seemed pretty happy about the results, optimized in about 30 geometry steps with a pretty high-quality functional with dispersion corrections.
 I did use MMFF to generate it rather than hand-drawing it, but even then the workflow took a few hours at the most, and didn't require any handholding.

 Functional: ωB97X-D3.
 Basis set: def2-SVP.
 Geometry's optimized and the .out files are in .txt formats instead, so you don't have to run anything.
-All the electronic structure information, as well as geometry optimization, is done already.
+All the electronic structure identification and geometry optimization is complete and accessible, so feel free.
+If you need anything else, email me at rishiitsharma@gmail.com.

 # Thanks